vtex-apps/io-documentation/docs/en/Recipes/templates/using-the-fold-blocks.md

 git: "https://github.com/vtex-apps/io-documentation/blob/new-docs-and-fix/docs/en/Recipes/templates/using-the-fold-blocks.md"
 ---

-# Using the Fold blocks
+# Lazy loading components

-In the VTEX IO Store Framework, there are two key blocks responsible for improving your website's performance.
+In the VTEX IO Store Framework, there are the `__fold__` and the `__fold.experimentalLazyAssets` blocks responsible for improving your website's performance.

-The first one is the `__fold__` block, responsible for defining which interface components will be loaded first for rendering and which will be loaded together with the user's scrolling.
+The `__fold__` block is responsible for defining which interface components will be loaded first for rendering and which will be loaded together with the user's scrolling.

-The second, called `__fold.experimentalLazyAssets`, defines which components will be loaded statically until the first interaction with users.
+The `__fold.experimentalLazyAssets`, an optional block, defines which components will be loaded statically until the first interaction with users.

-Both are strategic, since **they directly impact the initial loading performance** of the page on which they are configured, improving your store's UX.
+**They impact the initial loading performance** of the page on which they are configured, improving your storefront UX.

-The good news is that these two block can and should be used together to ensure maximum impact in terms of website performance.
-Check out the step by step below.
+## Before you start

-## Step by step
+The blocks `__fold__` and `__fold.experimentalLazyAssets` requires manual optimization of your store's page.
+However, there are features in the Admin that enable page performance.
+For further details, see the [Optimizing performance](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-best-practices-for-optimizing-performance#enabling-store-settings) guide.

-### Adding the `__fold__` block
+## Adding the `__fold__` block

 Add the `__fold__` block to your theme's desired templates, such as `store.product` and `store.home`.
 For example: